One of the most common things people want to know about their horse’s health is “does my horse have ulcers?”

 Well, of course your first port of call should be your vet, who will likely stomach scope your horse.
 And, if you want a non-invasive opinion, and to find out in more detail how your horse is feeling and what he needs, book a horse communication & healing session.

 Are you worried about your horse, but not sure if it’s ulcers or something else?
-Have a look at my 6 page pdf, What’s Wrong With My Horse, for my insights and advice.
+Have a look at my free 6 page pdf, What’s Wrong With My Horse, for my insights and advice.

 Trisha Wren has been an equine professional for most of her adult life.
 She rode, competed, and taught Western Riding for 15 years in Scotland, then horse and rider bio-mechanics in New Zealand and Australia for 10 years.
 She’s been a full time horse communicator and healer since April 2016, and also runs regular Animal Communication online workshops.
 Find out more about Trisha here.